DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 GM.
 All other cards go directly into a discard pile.
 Hold on to these Fate Cards, even when shuffling the deck.
-3. Players will use their deck to do most anything; it represents their character's stamina until they rest.
+3. Players will use their deck to do most anything; it represents their character's stamina until they complete a *Full Rest*.
 When the Action Deck is empty and a player has to shuffle between rests, they draw with the [Lower Hand (1+)](#Upper-and-Lower-Hand) until they would shuffle when resting.